 We grant deferred share units (DSUs) to certain members of our Board of Directors as part of their compensation, which is comprised of an annual equity award, an annual retainer, and meeting fees.
 In the case of the annual equity award, which is granted in equal amounts each quarter, the number of DSUs we grant is determined by dividing the dollar value of the award by the closing price of our subordinate voting shares on the NYSE on the last business day of the quarter.
-In the case of the annual retainer and meeting fees, the number of DSUs we grant is determined by dividing either 50% or 100% (depending on the election made by each director), of the dollar value of the retainer and fees earned in the quarter.
+In the case of the annual retainer and meeting fees, the number of DSUs we grant is determined by dividing either 50% or 100% (depending on the election made by each director), of the dollar value of the retainer and fees earned in the quarter by the closing price of our subordinate voting shares on the NYSE on the last business day of the quarter.
 Each DSU represents the right to receive one subordinate voting share or an equivalent value in cash after the individual ceases to serve as a director.
-For DSUs granted prior to January 1, 2007, we may settle these share units with subordinate voting shares or with cash.
-For DSUs granted after January 1, 2007, we may settle these share units with subordinate voting shares or with cash.
+For DSUs granted prior to January 1, 2007, we may settle these share units with subordinate voting shares issued from treasury or purchased in the open market, or with cash.
+For DSUs granted after January 1, 2007, we may only settle these share units with subordinate voting shares purchased in the open market or with cash.
 We expense the cost of DSUs through SG&A in our consolidated statement of operations in the period the services are rendered.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Continued) (in millions of U.S. dollars, except percentages and per share amounts)
+(in millions of U.S. dollars, except percentages and per share amounts)